Unity 3D Best Practices

 What points do you need to adhere to while managing scene hierarchy?

-When every scene will become runnable, you won’t have to spend much time testing.
+• Make sure that your project can run from every scene: When every scene becomes runnable, you won’t have to spend much time testing.
 It’ll be more convenient to test the application.

-You must learn version control software such as GIT, SourceTree or Subversion.
+You must learn version control software like GIT, SourceTree, or Subversion.
 Such version control systems are much more than you think.
-It is not only used to create a backup or sync, but you can also use it to stash the unwanted changes.
+It is not only used to create a backup or sync, but you can also use it to stash unwanted changes.

 Now, you can work on that code whenever you want without disturbing the master branch.
 Amazing, right?

 If you can, use prefabs for everything.
 Using prefabs, you can easily share pre-configured project hierarchies.
-Prefab is a fully configured reusable object which can be shared between scenes and projects.
-It is quite helpful when you want to add functionality to 100 scenes at a time.
+Prefab is a fully configured reusable object that can be shared between scenes and projects.
+It is pretty helpful when you want to add functionality to 100 scenes at a time.

 Let’s say you need to add a camera effect to 200 levels.
 Now, if you have a camera prefab, it’s easy.
 You need to add a camera effect to the camera prefab, and you’re done.
 It’ll provide the functionality to each level regardless of the count.

-Unity is a pretty extensive game engine.
+Unity is an extensive game engine.
 And to leverage it, you need to learn editor scripts.
-Editor scripts are commands or a piece of code to alter the functionality in a Unity editor.
+Editor scripts are commands or pieces of code to alter the functionality of a Unity editor.
 You can create scripts for: –

-• Compressing all the files in a folder and storing them at a secure place
+• Compressing all the files in a folder and storing them in a secure place

 • Arranging all the objects in a scene

-If you need more insights about creating an editor script, please refer here.
+If you need more insights about creating an editor script, please refer to this.

 Defensive programming, in simple terms, is a way of coding defensively.
 Using defensive programming, you ensure that your software works under unforeseen circumstances.
 It’s usually followed when you deal with something that can be misused.